-The COVID-19 pandemic has left millions suffering very real hardships and our economy in a recession.
-Leading economists have said that the federal government must provide trillions of dollars in additional stimulus to address these hardships and get the economy moving again, and warn that providing too little aid will prolong the economic downturn.
-While several relief packages were passed in 2020, much more needs to be done.
+The COVID-19 pandemic has left millions suffering very real hardships.
+While several relief packages were passed in 2020 and 2021, many of those provisions have now expired and much more needs to be done, especially to prevent historic gains in our fight against poverty from being lost.
 Even before the pandemic, funding for many human needs programs was still well below their FY2010 levels, adjusted for inflation.
 Now, the need for increased spending on these critical programs is even more imperative.